-The third outcome assessed for this report was on "Theories where we expect that students will be able to "compare and contrast the three main theoretical paradigms in sociology and analyze social phenomenon using these different perspectives" This is one of the most important and difficult topics in Introduction ot Sociology.
-Results from the full semester Fall 19 course indicates that 32% of students did NOT meet expectations, 57% did meet expectations and 11% exceeded expectations for this SLO.
-And the same pattern emerged in the 4 week class.
-Less learning, fewer students meeting or exceeding expectations.
-Because the data is incomplete, we cannot yet conclude that these differences are significant (we are only comparing results from on course to another).
-But this initial data does give us some insight and trends to think about.
-More importantly, it helps us craft a plan for a better assessment strategy.
-Having outcomes embedded in Canvas rubrics is a game changer for us in terms of outcome assessment.
+The third outcome assessed for this report was on "Theories where we expect that students will be able to "compare and contrast the three main theoretical paradigms in sociology and analyze social phenomenon using these different perspectives" This is one of the most important and difficult topics in Introduction to Sociology.
+Results from the full semester Fall 19 course indicates that 97% of students met expectations.

 As we move to a more systematic collection of data we will be better able to understand the differences in outcome assessments by class type.
-But for now, we are only scratching the surface as our strategy begins to take shape.
-Beginning in Spring 21, we will assess both at the beginning and end of the term for all class types and for all program outcomes.
-Next year, we will have a more complete evidence based analysis of our program outcomes.
+As we continue our practice of implementing SLO rubrics into Canvas, we will have a more complete evidence based analysis of our program outcomes.
 Once we have more complete results, data will help us improve our teaching and student learning.